 - Both come with an intelligent search.
 Tie.

 - Evernote supports more note types including audio, attachment, and others.
 Evernote: 05.

 - Both have a dark theme option.
 Tie.

 - Available on many devices than Keep.
 Evernote 07.

 Evernote won the desktop battle with 1 point, while it also won the mobile phone battle leaving Keep behind.
 Final mobile results are Google Keep: 04 and Evernote: 07.
 The winner of this battle is Evernote.
 Keep needs new features to come back and tackle, but for now, we can close this battle.

 There are over 8.9 billion unique mobile connections in the world.
 Yes!
 You read that right.
 With that many mobile phones, we can imagine how it would be being the ultimate note-taking app.
 The end of Google Keep vs Evernote is here.
 I hope you found the article helpful.
-Please share, comment, and advice if anything is missing from this post.
+Please share, comment, and advise if anything is missing from this post.

 Also, check out

 Image information: Google keep icon is created by Stratos Stratos under Creative Commons and Attribution ShareAlike 4.0 International (CC BY-SA 4.0).
-Post last updated by Madhsudhan on 17th of July 2019.